fbpx

 1. Discuss the payment plan

-We’ve all heard stories where someone borrows a certain amount of money, promises to pay back within a certain period, and then goes ahead to pay only half the amount within the stipulated time.
+We’ve all heard stories where someone borrows a certain amount of money, promises to pay it back within a certain period, and then goes ahead to pay only half the amount within the stipulated time.
 What borrowers need to understand is that sometimes when someone lends you money, it’s not that they don’t have any other use for it.
 It’s because they care enough to put their needs aside and help you out.
 Therefore, you have to honour the payment plan.
 How will you pay?
 The whole lump sum or instalments?
 If it is instalments, discuss the exact amount that will be paid and on which dates.
 Don’t be vague about it.

 6. Be realistic